 Insomnia affects one in ten adults.
 Poor sleep has a negative impact on physical and mental health, performance and safety.
-Sleepio is a digital programme scientifically proven to help overcome poor sleep, based on cognitive behavioural therapy (CBT) and backed by extensive gold standard research evidence and a specific evidence summary from NICE.
+Sleepio is a digital programme scientifically proven to help overcome poor sleep, based on cognitive behavioural therapy (CBT) and backed by extensive gold standard research evidence.

 In the six-week programme users learn cognitive techniques to help tackle the so-called ‘racing mind’ – the state in which people find themselves staring at the ceiling late at night, becoming overwhelmed by the thoughts and anxieties circling them as they desperately try to sleep – and behavioural strategies to help reset sleeping patterns naturally, without relying on sleeping pills or other drugs.
 The evidence indicates that better sleep leads to improved quality of life – in the waking hours as well as during the night.

 - From Oct 2018-March 2021 more than 28,000 people in the Thames Valley completed a Sleepio sleep score test